 The non-tax sheltered vehicle is your plain vanilla regular account.
 All capital gains and dividends are taxed in this account.
 Having said that, the tax rate is very favourable compared to regular employment income.

 My dividend investing approach is quite simple – maximize tax sheltered accounts before contributing anything in regular accounts.

 I hold Real Estate Income Trusts (REITs) and other income trusts in our TFSAs.
 REITs and income trusts do not pay income taxes because they are required to distribute at least 90% of their earnings to their shareholders.
 A portion of dividends paid by REITs and income trusts may be classified as nontaxable return of capital.
 This makes calculating the cost basis somewhat tricky.
 In the case where dividend received is used to purchase additional shares, so called dividend reinvestment plan (DRIP), calculating cost basis for REITs and income trusts can get very complex and confusing.
 To keep my sanity, I only hold REITs and income trusts in TFSA.

-If you hold any US stocks, you're subject to a 15% withdraw tax on any dividends.
-Because Canada and US signed a tax exemption treaty, this withdraw tax is not applicable if you hold US stocks inside RRSP.
+If you hold any US stocks, you’re subject to a 15% withholding tax on any dividends.
+Because Canada and US signed a tax exemption treaty, this withholding tax is not applicable if you hold US stocks inside RRSP.
 For this reason alone, I hold US stocks and any American depositary receipts (ADR) in our RRSPs.

 The left over money is then invested in regular accounts.
 I only invest in Canadian dividend stocks that are eligible for the favourable dividend tax credit.